itomsolution/sn_cmp_custom_loading_spinner/README.md

 ## Documentation

-Refer to the Custom Loading Spinner_HowToSteps_vNN.docx document provided as additional how-to reference on manually configuring this solution.
+Refer to the Custom Loading Spinner_HowToSteps_vNN.pdf document provided as additional how-to reference on manually configuring this solution.

 ## Authors